Lariime/esx_minerjob/README.md

 --------[ENG]--------

-You NEED this module for esx_slaughtererjob to work :
+You NEED this module for esx_minerjob to work :

 https://github.com/indilo53/fivem-es_extended

 Put the folder "esx_minerjob" in resources -> [esx]